Order spectra in topological dynamical systems: The emergent order spectrum

-\begin{rem} By theorem \ref{cor:sequence-indipendence}, given two points $x,y\in X$ in a compact dynamical system $(X,f)$, the set $\Omega(x,y)$ is independent of the sequences $\{\varepsilon_n\}_{n=1}^{\infty}$ we chose to construct the complete sequence of ordinately nested chains $\{S_n\}_{n=1}^{\infty}$ to obtain a limit set with a specific order type. \end{rem}
+\begin{rem} By theorem \ref{cor:sequence-indipendence}, given two points $x,y\in X$ in a compact dynamical system $(X,f)$, the set $\Omega(x,y)$ is independent of the sequences $\{\varepsilon_n\}_{n=1}^{\infty}$ we chose to construct the sequence of order-compatible nested chains $\{S_n\}_{n=1}^{\infty}$ to obtain a limit set with a specific order type. \end{rem}

 \begin{thm} Let $(X,f)$ be a compact metrizable dynamical system, and let $d$ and $d'$ be two compatible metrics on $X$.
 Then for every $x,y\in X$,

 In particular, $\Omega$ depends only on the topology of $X$ and on $f$, not on the chosen compatible metric. \end{thm}